 Paperback/Kindle or Audio CD

 Benny Lewis has the largest language learning blog in the world called ‘Fluent in 3 Months’.
 He claims languages can be learned in months rather than years and the key point is speaking it.
 Here is the link to his blog for more information.
 There are also a range of his ‘language hacking’ paper back books, kindle versions or audio CDs available through Amazon.
-I haven’t tried it yet but I am going to give it a go ahead of my visit to Amsterdam later this year.

 For those of you who do not want to be using your phone on your solo holiday, or are restricted to using it in wifi areas only, I recommend investing in a good old phrase book.
 These are ideal for getting you out of sticky situations!
 Collins and Berlitz offer a great range of books in many languages.

 If you are not restricted to wifi areas while you are away and don’t have time to learn a language before you travel, google translate is great to use.
 Just type ‘google translate’ into the address bar.
 From here you will be able to select your spoken language and the required language.
 Then simply type in the required phrase and it will be translated for you!

 I hope you have found these language tips helpful for your overseas trip and have fun learning!